Amity, Texas

 Amity is an unincorporated community in Comanche County, in the U.S. state of Texas.

 History

-The area in what is known as Amity today was first settled in the 1870s.
-The first grave in the community's cemetery was placed in 1877.
-The community got the name Amity because of the friendly relations of the locals.
-There was a church, a cemetery, and several scattered houses in Amity in 1940.
-There was hardly any change in 1966, but the church continued to operate in 1992 and the community continues to be listed on county maps.
+Amity was first settled in the 1870s.
+Possibly named after the temperament of the area's locals, the community was still standing in 1992 and had a cemetery and a church.

 Geography

 Amity is located on an unnamed country road off Texas State Highway 36, 2 mi away from the Brown County line and 18 mi northwest of Comanche in the northwestern corner of Comanche County.

 Education

 Amity had its own school from 1902 to 1906.
 Today, the community is served by the May Independent School District.